nisrulz/flutter-examples/api_integration/README.md

 # API Integration

-Example app showing integration of API.\n It fetches the current Indian time from world time API and displays it.
+Example app showing integration of API.
+It fetches the current Indian time from world time API and displays it in a text widget.

 <img src="screenshot.png" height="600em" />